 And finally, our question in LD:

 IEC 61131-3 on groov EPIC

 Of course these are just my opinions, and I don’t want the high disciples of Ladder beating down my doors extolling their virtues, and waving their normally closed contacts.

 Opto 22 will be utilizing the Codesys package for its 61131-3 implementation on the groov EPIC to give programmers all the tools they need to complete projects.
 As you can see from the above diagrams, you can accomplish the same goal using any one of the tools available in the controls environment.

 But as the proverb goes, use the right tool for the job.
 Or as the American psychologist Abraham Maslow said, “If all you have is a hammer, everything looks like a nail.”
 Of course you can use any tool, but it may lead to an inelegant solution.
 It’s better to weigh the pros and cons of each tool prior to using them.

 So think before you program, and use the appropriate tool for each application, or the appropriate set of tools if you have many different functions to perform.
 Using each language in concert for the appropriate function shows that a project is efficient and optimized.

-And programmers will have access to a Swiss Army knife of languages for use with EPIC in the near future.
+And programmers will have access to a Swiss Army knife of languages for use with EPIC.